[Stata] Calculating marginal effects: margins, marginsplot, and mchange commands

 // install package

-net describe spost13_ado, from(https://jslsoc.sitehost.iu.edu/stata)
+net install spost13_ado, from(https://jslsoc.sitehost.iu.edu/stata) replace

 To calculate the marginal change in the predicted probability of the outcome variable for a change in one or more explanatory variables, holding other variables constant, we will use the mchange command.